Metropolitan Fresno: Overview

 Metropolitan Fresno, unlike the other metropolitan regions of California, is still largely agricultural, contains a large rural land area and is centered in the San Joaquin Valley.
 The metropolitan area is located between the larger metropolitan areas of California, bordering the southernmost boundaries of the San Francisco Bay Area in the west and separated from the Greater Sacramento and Greater Los Angeles Areas to the north and south respectively by long distances of rural areas and farmland.
 Additionally, the lifestyle and culture of Metropolitan Fresno does not reflect the San Francisco or Sacramento influence as other areas have in Northern California due to distance from the state capital and bordering an unpopulated area of the outskirts of the Bay Area.
 Instead, Metropolitan Fresno is more influenced by the interior valley region of California although as the area becomes more urbanized, it has become slightly more influenced by the other metropolitan areas of Northern California, particularly the Bay Area.

 Fresno is the largest city in the area and in the Central Valley.
 Along with Sacramento, it is the economic center of California's interior and is one of the fastest-growing cities in the United States, with the region having a growth of over 20% since 2000.
 Fresno is a major transportation hub for visitors heading to Yosemite, Kings Canyon and Sequoia National Parks, which are 60 mi (97 km) and 75 mi (121 km) away from Fresno respectively with Fresno being the nearest major city from the parks.
 The United States Military has a heavy presence in the Fresno area and numerous divisions are based in Metropolitan Fresno, including the 40th Aviation Brigade and 144th Fighter Wing.
-Fresno County is the largest agricultural county and has the largest concentration of agriculture than any other county in the United States.
+Fresno County is the largest agricultural county and has the largest concentration of agriculture of any county in the United States.

-Madera County is primarily an agricultural county as well but its cities serve as suburbs of Fresno.
+Madera County is primarily an agricultural county as well, but its cities serve as suburbs of Fresno.
 Since 2010, statewide droughts in California have further strained both the Fresno metropolitan area's and the entire Central Valley's water security.